Daniel-Clerkson/Daniel-Clerkson/README.md

-Hello! 👋 I’m Daniel
+# Hello! 👋 I’m Daniel

 I know HTML 5, CSS 3, JavaScript, responsive website development, and API Integration. 💻

-Current Project: Chat App🗨️🗨️🗨️

 I am always excited to collaborate on new projects and contribute to open-source initiatives. 😁